Got a few more questions? Here’s an utterly non-exhaustive list of some of the questions we get asked occasionally.

 The next-sized table (we call them DINING TABLES) are where eight to ten people meet together.
 These gatherings are at each others houses and include eating a meal together then studying God’s Word together and praying for each other.
 These are people we do life with day-by-day.
 We’re not a large community, so these are people we hang out with all over the shop.
 Along with The Big Table, we see this as one of the places where our faith muscles are exercised as we seek to love and care for those around us and bring others along for the journey.

 Part of our monthly rhythm of worship is our First Sundays.
 As we plant more churches, we love the gathering together of these distinct communities in one place together, woshiping God together.
-These First Sundays are curently held at Mosaic Community Centre on Lawler Street, South Perth.
+These First Sundays are currently held at the rear of YWAM, 10 Gladstone Street, East Perth.

 We also have LITTLE TABLES at a Big Table gathering.
 This is for the kids.
 We place an enormous value on children and families at The Big Table and want to create a safe, nurturing environment where children can experience the love of Jesus and, in time, enjoy salvation through Him.
 The times with kids are age-appropriate but include drawing, learning, singing and a little multi-media action along the way.